Grab N Go Service

 Wondering what we're reading in our True Story Book Club in 2021?
 Here ya'go!

 We have been busy adding new books to the collection.
 And you can help us add more!

 :) Looking for eBooks or eAudiobooks?
 Try cloudLibrary!!

-Did you know that your Holiday shopping can help your library?
+Did you know that shopping can help your library?
 When you use Amazon, just click on Amazon Smile and designate the Indiana Free Library as your charity.
 Amazon Smile has raised nearly a thousand dollars for the library through shoppers just like you!

 We have a limited number of the Year of the Pandemic 2020 Green Owl Ornaments available.